 Report the unduplicated count of Medi-Cal eligible and enrolled students.
-The number of Medi-Cal eligible students will be determined based on the Medi-Cal Data Match File, used to check Medi-Cal student eligibility.
-Eligibility determination should have been made in the last quarter of SFY 2019-20 (any point between April 1 and June 30, 2020).
-If your LEA did not retain any Medi-Cal Data Match File results from the last quarter of SFY 2019-20, please contact lea@dhcs.ca.gov for information on how to proceed with determining the numerator.
+The number of Medi-Cal eligible and enrolled students will be determined based on the Medi-Cal Data Match File, used to check Medi-Cal student eligibility.
+Eligibility determination should have been made in October 2020 (any point between October 1 and October 31, 2020).
+If your LEA did not retain any Medi-Cal Data Match File results from October 2020, please contact lea@dhcs.ca.gov for information on how to proceed with determining the numerator.